Saif Hassan: International career

 In December 2015 he was named in Bangladesh's squad for the 2016 Under-19 Cricket World Cup.
 He was the captain of the Bangladesh U-19 side for the 2016 Asia Cup.

 In December 2017, he was named as the captain of Bangladesh's squad for the 2018 Under-19 Cricket World Cup.
 In December 2018, he was named in Bangladesh's team for the 2018 ACC Emerging Teams Asia Cup.

 In October 2019, he was named in Bangladesh's Test squad for the series against India.
 He did not play in the first Test, and on the eve of the second Test, he was ruled out of the match with a split webbing.
 In November 2019, he was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
-The Bangladesh team won the gold medal, after they beat Sri Lanka by seven wickets in the final.
+The Bangladesh team won the gold medal, after beating Sri Lanka by seven wickets in the final.

 In February 2020, he was named in Bangladesh's squad for the first Test match against Pakistan.
 He made his Test debut for Bangladesh, against Pakistan, on 7 February 2020.
-On 8 September 2020, BCB confirmed that Saif along with a staff member was tested positive for COVID-19 just prior to the training camp as a warm up for the test series against Sri Lanka which was scheduled to be held in October 2020.
+On 8 September 2020, BCB confirmed that Saif along with a staff member had tested positive for COVID-19 just prior to the training camp as a warm up for the test series against Sri Lanka which was scheduled to be held in October 2020.
 He was immediately asked to self isolated by the BCB and was left out of Bangladesh's preliminary squad for the test series against Sri Lanka.
 A week later, he tested positive for COVID-19 for the second time in his second COVID-19 test.

 In February 2021, he was selected in the Bangladesh Emerging squad for their home series against the Ireland Wolves.
 He was one of the leading run-scorers in the unofficial ODI series, with 190 runs in 5 matches, which included a ton.
 In April 2021, he was named in Bangladesh's preliminary Test squad for their series against Sri Lanka.

 In November 2021, he was named in Bangladesh's Twenty20 International (T20I) squad for their series against Pakistan.
 He made his T20I debut on 19 November 2021, for Bangladesh against Pakistan.

+He was named captain for Asian Games 2023 squad.
+On 4 October 2023, he made his captaincy debut against Malaysia.

+On 22 August 2025, he was named in the Bangladesh Squad for Asia Cup 2025 & T20I Series Against the Netherlands.
+In 2025 Asia Cup, Saif was the leading run scorer for Bangladesh, scoring 178 runs in 4 innings with an average of 44.50 and at the strike rate of 128.05 including 2 fifties.

+On 23 October 2025, Hassan scored 80 runs off 72 balls — his maiden One Day International (ODI) fifty — during Bangladesh’s 179-run victory over the West Indies in the third ODI at Dhaka.